balena-io/docs/pages/installing/gettingStarted-VIA-VAB820.md

 ## Setting Up Your Device

-Put the SD card into your device, and connect either the ethernet cable or WiFi adapter.Now power up the device by connecting up the power supply.
+Put the SD card into your device, and connect either the ethernet cable or WiFi adapter.
+You will also need to assure your device boots from the SD card.
+This is done by setting the `j11` jumper to position 2-3.
+Now power up the device by connecting up the power supply.

-It can take a few minutes for the device to boot up and appear on the dashboard, so grab some tea while you wait.

-While you wait resin.io is partitioning your SD card, installing a custom linux environment and establishing a secure connection with our servers.

-If you have a class 10 SD card and a fast internet connection your device should appear on the dashboard in around 7 minutes.
-Note that Class 4 SD cards can take up to 3 times longer so it's well worth investing in the fastest card you can find.
+About 30 seconds after boot up  you should see your device show up in your dashboard.
+It will immediately go into a "flashing internal media" state.
+This means that the SD card is flashing the resinOS into the devices internal eMMC.

+__Warning:__ Since we are overwriting the internal eMMC, any data on this eMMC will be lost.
+So please be sure to make a back up of anything important before trying to provision your device on resin.io.

+After a few minute, the OS will be fully flashed to the internal eMMC, and the device will shut itself down and await a reboot.
+At this point you will see the dashboard device state say "Post-provisioning".
+Before rebooting the device, make sure to remove the SD card and set the `j11` to position 1-2.
+You can then re-apply the power to the board and resinOS will boot from the internal eMMC.

+After the device has booted up again, you will see it come online and will be in an "Idle" state until you deploy some code to it.

 ## Running Code On Your Device